jsondevers/overflown/writing/beauty-of-two/README.md

 ## By Jason Devers

-The structure of this writing will be written as a proof for my claim for why the positive integer $2$ is the most beautiful number, but this is not a formal proof.
+The structure of this writing will be written as a proof for my claim for why the number $2$ is the most beautiful number, but this is not a formal proof.
 I am simply writing this in a proof like structure as a way to ironically prove my claim.

 This was *not* any assignment for any class, I just wanted to write this.